TorchEnsemble-Community/Ensemble-Pytorch/docs/index.rst

    :align: center
    :width: 400

-Ensemble-PyTorch implements a collection of ensemble methods using PyTorch.
+Ensemble-PyTorch implements a collection of ensemble methods in PyTorch.
 It provides:

 * Easy ways to boost the performance of your deep learning models;
 * Easy-to-use APIs on training and evaluating;